-Midas is a small asteroid whose orbit crosses the orbit of Earth.
+Midas is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Midas as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Midas orbits the sun every 865 days (2.37 years), coming as close as 0.62 AU and reaching as far as 2.93 AU from the sun.
-Midas is about 3.4 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+Midas is about 3.4 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 Midas's orbit is 0.00 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.